Choosing a suitable software development methodology can be challenging.

 Principle 5: Deliver Fast

-In addition, it restrains them from adapting their product to the ever-changing market scenario and client requirements.
+In addition, it restrains them from adapting their product to ever-changing market scenarios and client requirements.

-This works well to incrementally enhance a code based on the customers' feedback and ditch everything else that is of no value.
+This approach works well to incrementally enhance a code base based on customer feedback and ditch everything else that is of no value.

 Principle 6: Respect for People